 US Conference of Mayors v.
 Great-West Financial (D.D.C., D.C.
 Cir.)—Trial counsel for the Mayors in breach of contract action.
 Won three-week jury trial, prevailing on all claims.
 After trial, won award of attorneys’ fees.
 Won affirmance on appeal.

 Computer Sciences Corporation v.
 Sears Holdings Corporation (N.D.
-Ill., 7th Cir., arbitration)—Co-lead counsel for CSC in dispute over breach of information technology outsourcing agreement – the largest of its kind at the time.
-Secured $75 million settlement on the eve of the trial.
+Ill., 7th Cir., arbitration)—Co-lead counsel for CSC in dispute over breach of information technology outsourcing agreement—the largest of its kind at the time.
+Secured $75 million settlement on the eve of trial.

 Authentic Apparel Group v.
 United States (C.F.C.)—Lead trial counsel for Dwayne Johnson, a.k.a.
 The Rock, in dispute involving the protection of confidential information.
 Obtained the full relief sought by The Rock.

 Digital-Vending Services International, LLC v.
 University of Phoenix et al. (E.D.
 Va.)—Lead trial counsel for Laureate Education and Walden University.
-Cracked the plaintiff’s privilege log, winning production of all documents over which attorney-client privilege was claimed and an award of attorneys’ fees.
-Then, retained as replacement counsel for The University of Phoenix and Apollo Group, cracked the plaintiff’s privilege log again, winning another award of attorneys’ fees.
-Secured an adverse inference jury instruction as a result of the plaintiff’s litigation misconduct.
+Cracked the plaintiff’s privilege log and won sanctions and attorneys’ fees.
+Then, retained as replacement counsel for The University of Phoenix and Apollo Group, secured an adverse inference jury instruction as a result of the plaintiff’s litigation misconduct.
 Won complete summary judgment.